-Although we don't know who first used the name, and although it may have been a play off the already existing Angel's food cake, the name Devil's Food was probably born out of practical need.
+Although we don’t know who first used the name, and although it may have been a play on the already existing Angel’s food cake, the name Devil’s Food was probably born out of practical need.

 And, since ‘chocolate cake’ before this had been not so chocolaty, well, this new cake was devilishly rich and chocolaty in comparison.